buddhist-uni/buddhist-uni.github.io/_content/monographs/zen-mind-beginners-mind_suzuki-s.md

 > Zen practice is the direct expression of our true nature.
 Strictly speaking, for a human being, there is no other practice than this

-One of my favorite books, this modern classic of Japanese Buddhism has introduced several generations of Westerners (including yours truly) to the simple yet challenging beauty of Zen.
+This modern classic of Japanese Buddhism has introduced several generations of Westerners to the simple yet challenging beauty of Zen practice.